toastdoteth/dcv-member-data/README.md

 `members.json` is created from fetched data and image files are downloaded to relavant folders.

 Successive runs (manually done) check if images already exist and will only redownload if a member has updated their Twitter profile or banner image. `members.json` is rewritten on each run since the user object is stored in cache to check against each time.

+(note: needs to be run twice when adding a new member)